 Primary focus | Salesforce-native revenue orchestration | All-in-one AI GTM Platform |

-B2B contact database | ❌ Not included | ✅ 500M contacts, 200M+ verified emails, 135M+ verified phones |
+B2B contact database | Not included | 500M contacts, 200M+ verified emails, 135M+ verified phones |

-Lead-to-account matching | ✅ AI-powered, 95% accuracy | ✅ Built into Operations with company hierarchies |
+Lead-to-account matching | Fuzzy-logic matching engine, 95% accuracy | Built into Operations with company hierarchies |

-Lead routing | ✅ Visual FlowBuilder | ✅ Round-robin, territory, and account-based routing |
+Lead routing | Visual FlowBuilder | Round-robin, territory, and account-based routing |

-Buyer intent signals | ❌ Requires third-party vendor | ✅ Native intent data with Guided Intent |
+Buyer intent signals | Requires third-party vendor | Native intent data with Guided Intent |

-Scheduling | ✅ BookIt suite (Forms, Handoff, Links) | ✅ Meeting scheduling via GTM Workspace |
+Scheduling | BookIt suite (Forms, Handoff, Links) | Meeting scheduling via GTM Workspace |

-Buying groups | ✅ AI-powered Blueprint + Edition | ✅ Buying group intelligence in GTM Workspace |
+Buying groups | Blueprint + Edition, Salesforce-native | Buying group intelligence in GTM Workspace |

-Conversation intelligence | ❌ Not included | ✅ Chorus (call analysis, coaching, deal intelligence) |
+Conversation intelligence | Not included | Chorus (call analysis, coaching, deal intelligence) |

-Data enrichment | ❌ Requires third-party vendor | ✅ Multi-vendor enrichment from ~60 vendors |
+Data enrichment | Requires third-party vendor | Multi-vendor enrichment from approximately 60 vendors |

 CRM support | Salesforce-native; limited HubSpot | Salesforce, HubSpot, Microsoft Dynamics |

-Cross-system orchestration | ❌ Limited to Salesforce ecosystem | ✅ 120+ integrations, APIs, and MCP |
+Cross-system orchestration | Limited to Salesforce ecosystem | 120+ integrations, APIs and MCP |

 Pricing transparency | No published prices | No published prices |

-Best for | RevOps teams needing Salesforce routing | Teams needing data, intelligence, orchestration, and execution in one platform |
+Best for | RevOps teams needing precise Salesforce routing without a data layer change | Teams needing data, intelligence, orchestration, and execution in one platform |

 The choice between LeanData and ZoomInfo depends on what your GTM team needs most: specialized Salesforce orchestration or a complete platform covering data, intelligence, and execution.
+When choosing, the key evaluation criteria are: (1) whether you already have a reliable data layer, (2) whether your team runs primarily in Salesforce, and (3) whether you need orchestration alone or data plus orchestration plus intelligence together.

 Choose LeanData if your main challenge is getting the right lead to the right rep inside Salesforce.
 It's the right tool when you already have reliable data vendors and need a dedicated orchestration layer for complex routing logic, territory assignments, SLA enforcement, and buying group tracking.
-For RevOps teams at mid-market and enterprise Salesforce organizations with high lead volumes and intricate assignment rules, LeanData provides workflow precision that native Salesforce features can't match.
+For RevOps teams at mid-market and enterprise Salesforce organizations with high lead volumes and intricate assignment rules, LeanData provides workflow precision that native Salesforce features cannot match.

 Get started with ZoomInfo here.